But humanity is defined by its response

 remake our laws.
 Helpless with the past, we would somehow repair

 courtesy and care.
 George Robertson has been thankful for

 his wise analysis.
 LINK The

 Government intends to accept all of his recommendations.

-But there is more: the
+But there is more: the Cabinet wishes to go further

-and the SNP, in turn, do not believe the Cabinet has gone far enough.
+not believe the Cabinet has gone far enough.

 is begged: if Cullen has succeeded, how can he also have failed?